Prag8855/aab/frontend/content/glossary/TÜV.md

 Date_created: 2019-01-08
 Related_guides:
     guides/buying-used-car-in-germany.md
+    guides/driving-licence.md
     guides/car-cost-of-ownership-germany.md
 ---

 *TÜV* (*Technischer Überwachungsverein*) is the authority that inspects vehicles, elevators and many other things in Germany.
+They also run driving licence exams.
 Sometimes, people use the term *TÜV* for the vehicle inspection (*[[Hauptuntersuchung]]*) itself.

-Dekra and KÜS are two other German inspection authorities.
+Dekra is another important German inspection authority.